-Today. let's go back to 1995 shall we?
-That's the year I was currently starting to post about for Origins Of A Cardboard Addict blog.
+Today. let's go back to 1997 shall we?
+That's the year after I was currently starting to post about for Origins Of A Cardboard Addict blog.
 I had thought about busting these boxes over there, but instead I decided to keep them here and maybe this will be the future site of that blog as well and will continue my story of collecting here.

 Okay, Bowman's Best.
 One great looking product that included refractors.
 I was sold in the 90's but packs costed a ton that I couldn't afford a lot of it.
 Flash forward 20 years and here I was finally opening up a box of it.

 Each box comes with 24 packs with 6 cards per pack.
 The base cards looked like this and have 125 cards in the base set.
 I fell short of that in my box break and will be seeking it in my Sets Of My Childhood chase,

 The Rookies in the set looked similar except a touch of silver on the edges.
 Key rookies were Jake Plummer, Warrick Dunn, and Tony Gonzalez.
 At least when you open a box of retro wax, you know which prospects made it already as opposed to today's stuff you open.

 Now onto my awesome pulls from this box

 Two named refractors in Jake Plummer and John Elway.
 These fall 1:12 packs.